 The school bus routes have been changed to ensure pupils are able to get to and from Kirkcudbright Primary and Kirkcudbright Academy.

-We are working closely with Scottish Fire and Rescue Service, Police Scotland, the Scottish Ambulance Service, Maritime and Coastguard Agency and the RNLI to discuss alternative arrangements in an effort to minimise impact on emergency services, as a matter of priority.
+We will continue to work closely with Scottish Fire and Rescue Service, Police Scotland, the Scottish Ambulance Service, Maritime and Coastguard Agency and the RNLI throughout the closure in an effort to minimise impact on emergency services.

 Business support